tanzircoderrect/OpenRace/website/docs/doc-contribute-to-docs.md

 The documentation site for Coderrect OpenRace is generated using **Docusaurus** and hosted on **GitHub Page**.
 All configurations, resources, and source code are placed under `OpenRace/website` ([here](https://github.com/coderrect-inc/OpenRace/tree/develop/website)).

-The structure of `website` folder is as follows:
+The structure of the `website` folder is as follows:
 - `docs/` contains all documentations written in markdown.
 - `src/` contains custom pages and css files.
 - `static/` contains all resources such as images.